softmatic/skt/README.md

 ### Using Docker

-**NOTE**: This workflow requires a Docker account, we assume a repo named 'skt'
+**NOTE 1**: This workflow requires a Docker account, we assume a Docker repo named 'skt'

+**NOTE 2**: The container created below contains your Supabase and Stripe keys.
+If you want to push the container to Docker hub, set your Docker repo to private or consider switching to [dynamic environment variables](https://khromov.se/dockerizing-your-sveltekit-applications-a-practical-guide/) for a public repo

-1. On your development machine, cd into the repo and create a file <code>.env</code> with the keys from <code>.env.local</code>, adjusted for production
+1. On your development machine, create a file <code>.env</code> with the keys from <code>.env.local</code>, adjusted for production.
+You need to change PUBLIC_SUPABASE_REDIRECT_URL, PUBLIC_DOMAIN, Stripe API keys and webhook secret
-2. run <code>npm run build</code>
+2. Run <code>npm run build</code>
-3. Log into your docker account and build the image with <code>docker build -t $DOCKER_ACCOUNT_NAME/skt:v0.1 .</code> (or any other tag name)
+3. Build the image with <code>docker build -t $YOUR_DOCKER_ACCOUNT_NAME/skt:v0.1 .</code> (or any other tag name)
+4. Log into your Docker account with <code>docker login -u $YOUR_DOCKER_ACCOUNT_NAME</code>
-4. Push to the Docker hub with <code>docker push $DOCKER_ACCOUNT_NAME/skt:v0.1</code> or use Docker desktop
+5. Push to the Docker hub with <code>docker push $YOUR_DOCKER_ACCOUNT_NAME/skt:v0.1</code> or use Docker desktop
-5. On Docker.io, verify that the image is listed. **NOTE**: You will want to set the repo to private, as the container contains your Stripe keys and other sensitive data.
-Consider switching to dynamic environment variables for a public repo, [tutorial](https://khromov.se/dockerizing-your-sveltekit-applications-a-practical-guide/)
+6. Verify on [Docker Hub](https://hub.docker.com/) that the image is listed
-6. Log into your server
+7. Log into your server
-7. Make sure you have recent versions of Docker and nginx (or any other webserver that can act as a reverse proxy)
+8. Make sure you have recent versions of Docker and nginx (or any other webserver that can act as a reverse proxy)
-8. Setup nginx as a reverse proxy for outside access, [tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-22-04), also a sample configuration file is provided in the <code>nginx</code> folder
+9. Setup nginx as a reverse proxy for outside access, [tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-22-04), also a sample configuration file is provided in the <code>nginx</code> folder
-9. **TIP:** To avoid having to use sudo for Docker commands, add your user account to the <code>docker</code> group: <code>sudo usermod -aG docker $YOUR_USERNAME</code>
+10. **TIP:** To avoid having to use sudo for Docker commands, add your user account to the <code>docker</code> group: <code>sudo usermod -aG docker $YOUR_USERNAME</code>
-10. Run <code>docker run -p 3000:3000 $DOCKER_ACCOUNT_NAME/skt:v0.1</code>
+11. Run <code>docker run -p 3000:3000 $YOUR_DOCKER_ACCOUNT_NAME/skt:v0.1</code>
-11. Access your domain via a webbrowser
+12. Access your domain via a webbrowser

 #### Using Github Actions to build and push the Docker image

-A sample workflow is provided in <code>.github/worklows</code>.
-You will have to provide your docker username and a PAT (personal access token).
-Note that this workflow builds for arm64 as this is the architecture of the [Datada.sh](https://datada.sh) server.
-Also, the build action expects an .env file with all data filled in.
-Only use this action on a private repo or change to dynamic environment variables.
+A sample workflow is provided in <code>.github/workflows</code>.
+You will have to add your Docker username and a PAT ("personal access token", see [here](https://docs.docker.com/security/for-developers/access-tokens/)) to $YOUR_GITHUB_REPO > Settings > Security > Secrets > Actions > Repository Secrets.
+The build action requires the <code>.env</code> file in your Github repo, so setting this to private is recommended.
+Note that the workflow builds for arm64 as this is the architecture of the [Datada.sh](https://datada.sh) server.
+Change line 37 accordingly.

 ## Credits